Kirshach/react-theme-toggle/README.md

 # react-theme-toggle

-A simple React component to toggle between light and dark themes.
+A simple React component to toggle between light, dark, and system-preferred color schemes.

 ## Features